frederic-perez/AmE-dictionary/data/idioms.md

 __hand-to-mouth__ Having, providing, or characterized by the bare minimum of money, food, or resources to survive, with little or nothing else to spare. _I enjoy being a college student, but I’m so sick of this hand-to-mouth lifestyle._
 __hands down__ :eight: Easily, decisively, or without question.
 The term originates from horse racing, in which jockeys assured of a victory may lower their hold on the reins in the final stretch. _This is the best pie I’ve ever had, hands down!_ _We were really unprepared for our last game, and the other team won hands down._ _Hands down, best episode ever._ _It beats other cinemas hands down._
 __hands off__ :two: An instruction for one to refrain from touching or handling (something or someone).
 (Usually said imperatively.) _Hey, hands off those cookies, they’re for after dinner!_
-__handwaving__ _n_ :astonished: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
+__handwaving__ _n_ :astonished::two: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
+(Sometimes hyphenated or spelled as two words.) _Enough with the hand-waving—just give me a direct answer!_
-__hang on (someone’s) words__ To listen very closely, intently, or with obsequious attention to what someone is saying.
+__hang on (one’s) words__ :two: To listen very closely, intently, or with obsequious attention to what one is saying. _The politician was so charismatic that he had even his detractors hanging on his words._
+__hang on to your hat__ Get ready for what’s coming or about to happen!
 __hang one’s head__ Express shame or contrition.
 For example, _No need to hang your head-you’ve done the best you can._
+__hang out__ __1__ To spend time in a place habitually. _Is this where you guys hang out all the time?_ __2__ To spend time aimlessly; to waste time. _Bill: What are you doing this afternoon?
+Tom: Oh, I’ll just hang out._ _Kids hang out too much these days._
+__hang paper__ To write a dishonored or bad check. _My ex-husband has been attempting to hang paper all over the state._
 __hang someone out to dry__ To abandon someone who is in trouble.
-__hangdog look__ A self-pitying expression of abjection, defeat, shame, or guilt.
+__hangdog look__ :two: A self-pitying expression of abjection, defeat, shame, or guilt. _Don’t just stare at me with that hangdog look.
+You’ve already made a mess of things, so now you have to deal with it!_
-__hanging offense__ A crime, misdeed, or impropriety that is (hyperbolically) perceived to warrant death by hanging.
-Primarily heard in US.
+__hanging offense__ :two: A crime, misdeed, or impropriety that is (hyperbolically) perceived to warrant death by hanging.
+Primarily heard in US. _Political correctness has become so authoritarian these days that saying anything with even the slightest derogatory implication is seen as a hanging offense!_
+__hanker for (something)__ To have a very strong, persistent desire or craving for something. _I’ve been hankering for sushi ever since I came back from Tokyo last month._
+__happen by__ To appear, arrive, pass, or come upon casually or by chance. _I happened by a quaint new craft store the other day._
+__happily ever after__
 __Happily Ever After__ :two::hammer:
 __happy as a clam__ Very happy.
+__happy camper__
+__hard done-by__
 __hard facts__
-__hard knocks__ :two: The real and practical experiences of life, especially those involving hardship or adversity. _The school of hard knocks._
+__hard knocks__ :three: The real and practical experiences of life, especially those involving hardship or adversity. _The problem with you is that you’ve been spoiled your whole life.
+You haven’t had any hard knocks to teach you what the world is really like!_ _The school of hard knocks._
 __hard nut to crack__ A problem that is hard to solve or a person who is difficult to understand.
+__hard of hearing__
-__hard on the eyes__ Unattractive; ugly.
+__hard on the eyes__ :two: Unattractive; ugly.
 __hard pressed__ :three: Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._ _You’ll be hard pressed to visit them._
+__hard to come by__ Difficult to possess, obtain, or acquire. _Steady work is hard to come by in this economy._
 __hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others.
 __hard-nosed__ :two: Strict and/or unfeeling. _That guy seems so hard-nosed that I’m afraid to say hi to him!_
 __hardliner__ :three: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._